-In what follows, I compare Fanon's Black Skin, White Masks (1967[1952]) and Du Bois' Souls of Black Folk (1989[1903]) as studies in the phenomenology of racism; I then turn to Fanon's The Wretched of the Earth (1963[1961]) and Du Bois' Black Reconstruction in America (1998[1935]) as contributions to a Black Marxism.
-In each case, the shift to Marxism reflected their own changing engagement with the world they aimed to transform, so I begin the chapter by tracing their very different political trajectories.
-I conclude the chapter by considering the ways in which Du Bois' Marxism shifted after writing Black Reconstruction as he developed his critique of imperialism alongside socialist possibilities in Africa, indicating how he both diverges from and complements Fanon's postcolonial view of Africa.
+In what follows, I compare Fanon's Black Skin, White Masks (1967 [1952]) and Du Bois's Souls of Black Folk (1989 [1903]) as studies in the phenomenology of racism; I then turn to Fanon's Wretched of the Earth (1963 [1961]) and Du Bois's Black Reconstruction in America (1998 [1935]) as contributions to a Black Marxism.
+In both cases, the shift to Marxism reflected the author's own changing engagement with the world he aimed to transform, so I begin the essay by tracing their very different political trajectories.
+I conclude the essay by considering the ways Du Bois's Marxism shifted after writing Black Reconstruction as he developed his critique of imperialism alongside socialist possibilities in Africa, indicating the ways his views both diverge from and complement Fanon's postcolonial view of Africa.

-1.Two Roads to Marxism
+Two Roads to Marxism

-The writings of Fanon and Du Bois can only be understood in relation to their own "lived experience" of racist in Martinique and France for Fanon, in the U.S. for Du Bois.
+The writings of Fanon and Du Bois can only be understood in relation to their own "lived experience" of racism -in Martinique and France for Fanon, in the United States for Du Bois.
 Despair led both to a radical politics.
-For Fanon it was the struggle for Algerian independence against France, for Du Bois it was the struggle for civil rights in the US.
+For Fanon it was the struggle against France for Algeria's independence; for Du Bois it was the struggle for civil rights in the United States.
 In both cases they projected their struggles onto a wider canvas.

 Fanon was born in 1925 into middle-class Martinican society.
 In high school he was a student of Aimé Césaire, and even before he finished school he enrolled in the Free French Army, ending up fighting in North Africa.
-Although decorated for bravery, this was Fanon's first significant taste of racism, the discovery that he was not French but Black.
-At the end of the war he returned to Martinique, but soon after left for France on a scholarship, first to Paris and then to Lyons where he trained to be a psychiatrist.
-He proposed what was to become Black Skin, White Masks for his medical thesis, but it was roundly rejected by his supervisor who forced him to research the physiological basis of mental illness (Gordon, 2015: 15).
+Although he was decorated for bravery, this was Fanon's first significant taste of racism: the discovery that he was not French but Black.
+At the end of the war he returned to Martinique, but soon afterward he left for France on a scholarship, first to Paris and then to Lyons, where he trained to be a psychiatrist.
+He proposed what was to become Black Skin, White Masks for his medical thesis, but it was roundly rejected by his supervisor, who required him to research the physiological basis of mental illness (Gordon 2015: 15).

-So long as he was in France he saw only a psychoanalytical way beyond racism.
-"It is through the effort to recapture the self and to scrutinize the self, it is through the lasting tension of their freedom that men will be able to create the ideal conditions of existence for a human world" (Fanon 1967[1952]: 231).
-In search of a way forward, he returned to Martinique in 1951 to practice medicine, but found this stifling and soon returned to France to join Francois Tosquelle's center for institutional therapy.
-Its aim was the integration of everyday life into the therapeutic process, with a view to developing therapeutic communities.6 Fanon took this approach to psychiatric practice along when he left France in 1953 for Algeria.
+So long as he was in France, he saw only a psychoanalytical way beyond racism.
+"It is through the effort to recapture the self and to scrutinize the self, it is through the lasting tension of their freedom that men will be able to create the ideal conditions of existence for a human world" (Fanon 1967 [1952]: 231).
+In search of a way forward, he returned to Martinique in 1951 to practice medicine but found this stifling and soon returned to France to join Francois Tosquelle's center for institutional psychotherapy.
+Its aim was the integration of everyday life into the therapeutic process, with a view to developing therapeutic communities.
+Fanon took this approach to psychiatric practice with him when he left France in 1953 for Algeria.
 That led him beyond a phenomenology of racism to Marxism.